 What is developmental delay?

-If your child is diagnosed with developmental delay, it means that their development is delayed compared to other children their age.
-They will take longer to learn new skills, such as physical, emotional and communication skills, than most other children.
+If your child is diagnosed with developmental delay or developmental concerns, it means that their development is delayed compared to other children their age.
+They may take longer to learn new skills, such as physical, emotional and communication skills, than most other children.

 Developmental delays can be short-term, or they can be the first sign of longer-term challenges.